daniellog/Dell_iDRAC_fan_controller_Docker_GPU_Support/README.md

 - `CHECK_INTERVAL` parameter is the time (in seconds) between each temperature check and potential profile change. **Default** value is 60(s).
 - `DISABLE_THIRD_PARTY_PCIE_CARD_DELL_DEFAULT_COOLING_RESPONSE` parameter is a boolean that allows to disable third-party PCIe card Dell default cooling response. **Default** value is false.
 - `KEEP_THIRD_PARTY_PCIE_CARD_COOLING_RESPONSE_STATE_ON_EXIT` parameter is a boolean that allows to keep the third-party PCIe card Dell default cooling response state upon exit. **Default** value is false, so that it resets the third-party PCIe card Dell default cooling response to Dell default.
+- `ENABLE_GPU_TEMPERATURE_MONITORING` parameter is a boolean that enables GPU temperature monitoring.
+When enabled, the container will monitor GPU temperatures and switch to Dell's default fan profile if any GPU exceeds the threshold.
+Supports both NVIDIA and AMD GPUs. **Default** value is false.
+- `GPU_TEMPERATURE_THRESHOLD` parameter is the GPU temperature threshold (in °C) beyond which the Dell fan mode will become active again (to protect the GPU hardware against overheat).
+Only used when `ENABLE_GPU_TEMPERATURE_MONITORING` is set to true. **Default** value is 80(°C).

+### GPU Monitoring Notes for Unraid:
+- **NVIDIA GPUs**: Requires `--runtime=nvidia` and `--gpus all` flags.
+Ensure the NVIDIA plugin is installed on your Unraid server.
+- **AMD GPUs**: Requires passing through `/dev/kfd` and `/dev/dri` devices.
+Ensure ROCm drivers are available on your Unraid host.
+- The container will automatically detect which GPU type is present and use the appropriate monitoring tool (nvidia-smi or rocm-smi).
+- Multiple GPUs are supported.
+The container monitors all detected GPUs and uses the highest temperature for threshold comparison.

 <p align="right">(<a href="#top">back to top</a>)</p>